aaronbushell1984/CarbonCodeTechTest/README.md

 ![pending-transfer.png](assets/pending-transfer.png)

-> @Aaron - "Awaiting metamask confirmation and block confirmation"
+> @Aaron - "Wallet confirmation - Metamask, Coinbase or WalletConnect can be used"

 ![metamask-approval.png](assets/metamask-approval.png)